-2.11 Unethical Conduct of Colleagues
+2.10 Unethical Conduct of Colleagues

-- (a) Social workers should take adequate measures to discourage, prevent, expose, and correct the unethical conduct of colleagues. - (b) Social workers should be knowledgeable about established policies and procedures for handling concerns about colleagues' unethical behavior.
+- (a) Social workers should take adequate measures to discourage, prevent, expose, and correct the unethical conduct of colleagues, including unethical conduct using technology. - (b) Social workers should be knowledgeable about established policies and procedures for handling concerns about colleagues' unethical behavior.
 Social workers should be familiar with national, state, and local procedures for handling ethics complaints.
-These include policies and procedures created by NASW, licensing and regulatory bodies, employers, agencies, and other professional organizations. - (c) Social workers who believe that a colleague has acted unethically should seek resolution by discussing their concerns with the colleague when feasible and when such discussion is likely to be productive. - (d) When necessary, social workers who believe that a colleague has acted unethically should take action through appropriate formal channels (such as contacting a state licensing board or regulatory body, an NASW committee on inquiry, or other professional ethics committees). - (e) Social workers should defend and assist colleagues who are unjustly charged with unethical conduct.
+These include policies and procedures created by NASW, licensing and regulatory bodies, employers, agencies, and other professional organizations. - (c) Social workers who believe that a colleague has acted unethically should seek resolution by discussing their concerns with the colleague when feasible and when such discussion is likely to be productive. - (d) When necessary, social workers who believe that a colleague has acted unethically should take action through appropriate formal channels (such as contacting a state licensing board or regulatory body, the NASW National Ethics Committee, or other professional ethics committees). - (e) Social workers should defend and assist colleagues who are unjustly charged with unethical conduct.